Zardoz89/dcpu_vm/README.md

 It refresh at 60Hz (1666,7 cpu cycles), sou will need press a few times any key to see anything in the terminal.

+The program will you ask if you like to run the benchmark or step execution mode.

+In step execution mode, each time that you press enter, except 'f' or 'q' followed by enter, you will exceute a CPU clock cycle.
+If you press 'q' followed by enter , you will end the VM , and if you press 'f' followed by enter, you will exceute directly 100 cycles.

+The benchmark setup is coded in some contants at tyhe begin of main.cpp.

 TODO
 ----